Skip to Content

-2003 – 2005 Ford Explorers can be flat towed if they have 4×2 RWD or 4×4 with a tow kit accessory.
-2005 – 2009 Explorers can be flat towed if they have 4×4 with a tow kit accessory.
-2010 – 2019 Explorers with a 3.5 or 3.7L engine can be flat towed if they have 2WD.
-2020 – present-day Explorers cannot be flat towed.
-All Explorers with AWD cannot be flat towed.
+2003-2005 Ford Explorers can be flat towed if they have 4×2 RWD or 4×4 with a tow kit accessory.
+Similarly, 2005-2009 Explorers can be flat towed if they have 4×4.
+2010-2019 Explorers with 3.5 or 3.7L engines can be flat towed if they have 2WD.
+2020-present-day Explorers and Explorers with AWD cannot be flat towed.

 However, that doesn’t tell the whole story.
 Below we’ve outlined the specific rules for each generation of the Explorer.
 Furthermore, we give you step-by-step instructions on how to flat tow these cars for the generations that have this possibility.
 Read on!